compsys-progtools/fall2025/resources/glossary.md

 floating point number
 :  the concept that the decimal can move within the number (ex. scientific notation; you move the decimal based on the exponent on the 10). can represent more numbers than a fixed point number.

+fork
+:  a related repository, a full copy of the repo

 git
 :  a version control tool; it's a fully open source and always free tool, that can be hosted by anyone or used without a host, locally only.